- Chrome is known as a great SWF file player browser to try out.

 6. Install KMPlayer for Windows

-- Click the drop-down on the top left-hand corner, and select the files > Open Files.
+- Click the drop-down menu on the top left-hand corner, and select Open followed by Open Files.

 - In the device storage, select the SWF file you want to open.